 - dselect – A text-based menu driven interface that acts as more than just a frontend to dpkg.
 Allows for installation and removal of packages

 - Aptitude – An ncurses terminal based front end to APT.
 It’s popular for it’s user friendly interface and highly descriptive nature.

-- Synaptic or Adept, or even the Software Center – The graphical frontend tools that provide an easy to use interface to apt-get.
+- Synaptic or Adept, or even the Software Center/gnome-software – The graphical frontend tools that provide an easy to use interface to apt.
 They make installing software easier as you don’t have to remember any commands, which most new users will feel more comfortable with.

 Now that you know what the main Debian DEB tools are, we’ll step through installing a Debian package first using the Synaptic package manager, which is the default tool for Debian Linux, and then we will briefly cover installation at the command-line shell: